Core concepts

 In modern products, AI is usually a full system with data, interfaces, and workflows.
 Machine learning is one of the core layers that powers prediction and adaptation inside it.

-What modern AI and ML systems can do now
+What modern AI and ML systems can do

 The current stack is broader than classic prediction models alone.